wubae/myPage/README.md

-# myPage
+# GUI Website
-website for strength &amp; powerlifting coaching

-Test
+This is a website created for a Graphical User Interface (GUI) I assignment.